yaararm/FrontP/README.md

 # ProjectPreparation
-All rhe relevent documents for the version under the "Documents" directory;
+All the relevent documents for the version under the "Documents" directory;

 ## Authors
 * Alisa Faingold 205576937